COMPASS: Robust Feature Conformal Prediction for Medical Segmentation Metrics: Discussion

 \section{Discussion}

 We introduced COMPASS, a unified framework to generate efficient, metric-based prediction intervals by leveraging the inductive biases of neural networks.
-Under the assumption of nestedness and exchangeability, COMPASS creates practical feature-space calibration by perturbing a model’s intermediate representations along low-dimensional subspaces maximally sensitive to the target metric.
+Under the assumption of exchangeability, COMPASS creates practical feature-space calibration by perturbing a model’s intermediate representations along low-dimensional subspaces maximally sensitive to the target metric.
 Across four medical segmentation tasks for area estimation, COMPASS achieves valid coverage while producing significantly tighter intervals than traditional output-space and end-to-end baselines for both standard and weighted CP.
 We discuss several further points below.

 COMPASS has several attractive properties.
-First, \textbf{it produces instance-adaptive intervals.} For COMPASS-J, the perturbation direction for any new sample is found by projecting its Jacobian onto the principal component component and reconstructing the direction.
+First, \textbf{it produces instance-adaptive intervals.} For COMPASS-J, the perturbation direction for any new sample is found by projecting its Jacobian onto the principal component and reconstructing the direction.
+Although COMPASS-L applies a uniform scalar shift, it achieves adaptivity because this shift interacts with the spatially varying logit distribution unique to each input, resulting in instance-specific adjustments to the segmentation boundary.
 Second, \textbf{COMPASS performs better than naive output-space calibration.} In tasks like segmentation, the final metric is a complex non-linear function of the model's output (the pixel mask).
 Simply adding a margin to a final object size prediction is a crude approximation that fails to capture how the object size is actually derived from the underlying segmentation.
 In contrast, COMPASS exploits the model's internal structure and spatial understanding to directly manipulate and calibrate the metric.
 COMPASS has more information and degrees of freedom, which allows it to achieve more efficient interval sizes.
 Third, \textbf{COMPASS performs better than methods trained using pixel-level losses} such as E2E-CQR.
 Such approaches optimize a \emph{proxy} (pixel quantiles) for the downstream metric, that may or may not translate into accurate intervals for the final metric.
 On the other hand, COMPASS is directly calibrated to the final metric, and is therefore more applicable to practical clinical use cases.